ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Map Viewer (QML).rst

             delegate: pointDelegate
         }

-`MapItemView </sdk/apps/qml/QtLocation/MapItemView/>`__ uses an object called a "delegate" to act as a template for the items it creates.
-This can contain any map object desired, but in this case we show a `MapCircle </sdk/apps/qml/QtLocation/MapCircle/>`__:
+:ref:`MapItemView <sdk_qtlocation_mapitemview>` uses an object called a "delegate" to act as a template for the items it creates.
+This can contain any map object desired, but in this case we show a :ref:`MapCircle <sdk_qtlocation_mapcircle>`:

 .. code:: qml